 Alternately, you may also want to try one of these other natural remedies for cold and flu relief.

 - Homemade Cold Remedy Drink for Symptom Relief

 - Breathe Easy Essential Oil Blend (And Homemade Vapor Rub)

 - How to Make Custom Herbal Tea Blends for Colds & Flu

 - Homemade Elderberry Syrup Recipe for Immune Support

 - Sickness Support Bath Soak Recipe with Essential Oils

-- Golden Milk Recipe and Benefits
+- Golden Milk Recipe and Benefits to Boost Immunity

 Want to teach your children about the benefits of natural herbs and botanicals?
 Check out the book, A Kids Herb Book, by Lesley Tierra!
 It’s packed with beautiful illustrations, charming herb facts, coloring pages, herb checklists, funny stories, herbal bedtime stories, a “how to make” section, herbal mythology written for kids, as well as a plethora of engaging herbal information for the young ones.